NeuroJSON/jdata/JData_specification.md

 ##### Direct storage of N-D arrays

 A solid N-D array can be stored directly using JSON/UBJSON nested array constructs.
-For example, a 1-D column vector can be stored as
+For example, a 1-D row vector shall be stored as

 `[1,2,11,9,2.1,10,...]`

-while a 1-D row-vector can be stored as
+while a 1-D column-vector shall be stored as

 ```
 [[1],[2],[11],[9],[2.1],[10],...]
 ```
 in the JSON-formatted JData.

-Below is an example of a 4x3x2 3-D array stored in JSON-formatted JData:
+Below is an example of a 2x3x4 3-D array stored in JSON-formatted JData:

 ```
   [